 11aa added the name for (56) REQUESTED_TCLAS_NOT_SUPPORTED_BY_AP, but somehow the name in 802.11-2016 is REQUESTED_TCLAS_NOT_SUPPORTED (which is duplicate of that of 80).

 Therefore, the proposed change is to actually implement the intention of 11aa.
 Note that this change would also align with, and fix an issue with, the current SCS text, which currently references a status code by the name REQUESTED_TCLAS_NOT_SUPPORTED_BY_AP name which is not currently defined.
-The proposed change also updates the MSCS text to align status code names used in both cases.Note: This comment only addresses the discrepancy in the description of SCS (in Clause 11) and the corresponding status code in Table 9-50.
-A different comment is needed to address the following issues:
+The proposed change also updates the MSCS text to align status code names used in both cases.

-Determine if there is a need for the two status codes namely, REQUESTED_TCLAS_NOT_SUPPORTED_BY_AP and REQUESTED_TCLAS_NOT_SUPPORTED

-The semantics of when REQUESTED_TCLAS_NOT_SUPPORTED_BY_AP is returned versus when REQUESTED_TCLAS_NOT_SUPPORTED is returned.

-Ensure that references to these status codes are appropriately changed

 Editor: Change Cl.
 9.4.1.49 as follows:

 9.4.1.9 Status Code field